Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Introduction

+\item Ours is the first work to explicitly consider the problem of \textit{style-based clustering} in general, and applied to Artworks in particular.

-Our paper contributes in the following manner: \begin{enumerate} \item We present and provide solutions for the under explored problem of artistic style-based clustering of artworks. \item We explore different style-based features for artwork style classification, and style transfer and use them as neural feature representations for artwork clustering. \item We use textual style feature representations obtained through captioning/annotating large vision language models for artwork clustering.
+\item We present and provide solutions for the under-explored problem of artistic style-based clustering of artworks.

+\item We devise and improvise various style-based features from varied sources such as artwork style classification, style transfer, and our custom style-trained network models, and use them as neural feature representations for artwork clustering. \item We devise new language-based style feature representations obtained through captioning and annotating large vision language models for artwork clustering.

-\item We present a self-curated dataset with pre-style-clusters where we utilize the Styleshot \cite{styleshot} style-transfer model to create style-based ground truth clusters based on the base style images. \item We present a novel evaluation method to gauge the style-based clustering of artworks through ground truth data. \end{enumerate}
+\item In the absence of style-based datasets, we curate datasets to create style-based ground truth clusters based on the base style images.

+\item We provide a novel evaluation framework to gauge the effectiveness of style-based clustering of artworks. \end{enumerate}